Your Personal Writing and Industry Brand as an Author.

 How about you?
 Are your Brands ready for prime time?
 Here’s quick checklist to make sure you present yourself most effectively, utilizing the P’s of Brand Marketing:

-Positioning Positioning is critical component of your overall Writing Brand strategy, directly after Product.
+Positioning is critical component of your overall Writing Brand strategy, directly after Product.
 The key with Positioning is to emphasize what is different about your work.
 Take look at your Writing Brand and slogan.
 Are they unique or compelling enough to really drive your marketing?
-“Sexy, fun romance” is great start for Writing Brand?but what makes you different than every other author of sexy, fun romance?
-Do you write from the heart?or the heartland?
-Do your heroes wear army fatigues?or Armani?
+“Sexy, fun romance” is great start for Writing Brand, but what makes you different than every other author of sexy, fun romance?
+Do you write from the heart? or the heartland?
+Do your heroes wear army fatigues? or Armani?
 Once you identify what makes your writing unique, your Packaging, Placement and Promotional plans will flow easily from there.

 For your Industry Brand, your marketing identity piece is literally: you/your appearance and your demeanor.
 If you’ll be pitching at conference, for example, you may choose to appear confident and professional; fun and engaging; or elegant and chic.
 Seek to convey your unique brand in manner that’s positive and memorable.
 If this means reviewing your conference wardrobe in advance to make sure you have the outfits in place that make you feel at your best, then it’s time to dive into the closet.

-Placement The Placement of your Brand is the “shelves” on which you can be found.
+The Placement of your Brand is the “shelves” on which you can be found.
 For published author, placement will include bookshelves at your local bookseller, space on Amazon.com, etc. But for both published and unpublished authors, Placement opportunities abound.
 Consider the various loops, blogs and online communities to which you contribute.
-Review your website from Placement standpoint?can viewers read an excerpt of your book, for example?
+Review your website from a Placement standpoint.
+Can viewers read an excerpt of your book, for example?
 Or take advantage of free giveaway?
-Are you part of networking groups or online communities such as myspace.com?
-Particularly as you gear up for conference, work to ensure you are ?findable? online?by your peers and by Industry Professionals who might want to check out your online presence.
+Are you part of networking groups or online communities?
+Particularly as you gear up for conferences, work to ensure you are findable online by your peers and by Industry Professionals who might want to check out your online presence.

-Promotion And now it’s time for the fun part!
+And now it’s time for the fun part!
 Promotional items do not have to break the bank, but they can go fair distance in conveying lasting message to your audience.
 If you’re published author, low-cost but USEFUL promo items (think pens, notepads, clips, possibly magnets, mirrors, or anything that can use in the course of my day) are great idea.
-If you’re unpublished, come up with creative promotional strategies that will help keep you in the mind of your key audience?maybe notepad or other small giveaway that you only hand out to agents you’re pitching.
-You don’t have to distribute these promo items out to everyone, after all?but they could create positive memory in the hands of the people who matter most to you.
+If you’re unpublished, come up with creative promotional strategies that will help keep you in the mind of your key audience.
+Maybe a notepad or other small giveaway that you only hand out to agents you’re pitching.
+You don’t have to distribute these promo items out to everyone, after all, but they could create positive memory in the hands of the people who matter most to you.

 In closing, as you prepare yourself for the conference season, consider your Brand from every possible angle to make consistent, memorable impact.
 Your Brand is one of the best tools you have to market yourself; make sure yours works for you!